Construction Equipment Market Analysis by Mordor Intelligence

 | Source: Mordor Intelligence | |||

-OEM Lead-Time Spikes Due to Component Shortages
+OEM Lead-time Spikes (Beyond 42 Weeks) Due to Hydraulic Component Shortages

 Delivery windows stretch beyond 42 weeks for critical hydraulic valves and pumps, forcing contractors to adjust project phasing.
 Market leaders increasingly vertically integrate to secure supply, echoing Caterpillar’s expanded in-house component machining.
 Persistent bottlenecks threaten to defer replacement cycles and dampen near-term construction equipment market momentum until inventories normalize.

-Lithium-Ion Cell Scarcity Inflating Equipment TCO
+Lithium-ion Cell Scarcity Inflating TCO of Electric Heavy Machinery

 Heavy-duty battery packs compete with automotive demand, inflating upfront prices on 20-ton electric excavators by 30% versus diesel peers.
 This gap compresses buyer ROI windows even though life-cycle costs remain favorable.
 OEMs with captive battery supply or strategic joint ventures capture early share in the electric slice of the construction equipment market.